Intro: Restrict Access to Raspberry Pi Web Server

 - MacBook Pro

-- Text enclosed in spades, such as, ♣replace-this♣, should be replaced with an actual value.
-Of course, remove the spades.
+- I don't want to share my passwords and other personal data on the internet.
+Text enclosed in clubs, such as, ♣replace-this♣, should be replaced with your value.
+Of course, remove the clubs.

 Open a terminal window on the MacBook and login into the Raspberry Pi using its IP address.